IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Sender shall encode the corresponding image reference details in the same Observation Resource using Observation.component as follows:
 - Observation.component.id shall match the `id` attribute in the `<IMRRef>` tag
-- Observation.component.valueString shall have the value for the series instance UID and SOP Instance UID in the format `/series/{seriesUID}/instance/{sopInstanceUID}`,
+- Observation.component.valueString shall have the value for the Series Instance UID and SOP Instance UID in the format `/series/{seriesUID}/instance/{sopInstanceUID}`,
 - Observation.component.code shall have the coded value (55113-5, "http://loinc.org", "Key Images")

 Example 1: The image references are specified inline with the corresponding measurements